dtinit/portmap/README.md

 * Execute automated tests using the best testing library pytest
 * Write test fixtures efficiently using factoryboy and Faker
 * End-to-end test your frontend using Playwright
-* Not be limited in customization as all important files are exposed and ready to be changed